Twitter and I have been in an on/off relationship since 2010.

 In FinTech it worked quite well.
 I landed on many FinTech lists - despite being a 🤡 - and even was invited to speak on a FinTech panel at a conference in Dublin.
 I didn't go since our CEO was one of the headline speakers and would have asked me "WTF are you doing here".

-It shows that twitter can have strong signal value.
+It shows that Twitter can have a strong signal value.
 If you randomly land a first gig (e.g. conference appearance) you've created an additional point of credibility and off you go.

 In 2015/2016, rinse and repeat the same approach when starting my own business in HRtech.